Unless those printers support the CXDLP file format, it’s not going to be easy to support them.

 Also how do I save this printer so my students can select one of these printers on the onshape tab?

-file) then import that in any KM instance. inside of Onshape, shift + click the import button or drag/drop the .km
+you can export any customized device (produces a .km file) then import that in any KM instance. inside of Onshape, shift + click the import button or drag/drop the .km file onto the workspace.

 Hello.
 I have been printing using the Ultimaker Cura slicer for nearly a year now and while haven’t had any issues, I just switched to an iPad 9th gen and I am using this iPad as my main for 3d printing.
 The only problem is that my printer is the Anycubic Kobra 2, and there is no main profile for that.
 I know there is one for the Anycubic kobra 1, but its not convienient to keep on changing the settings.
 Is there anyway you can import the Anycubic Kobra 2?